-7.A.ii Mortality and Morbidity Risk
+7.A.ii Mortality and Morbidity Risk Risk Description

 Mortality and morbidity risk is the risk that future experience could be worse than the assumptions used in the pricing and valuation of products.
-Mortality and morbidity risk can arise in the normal course of business through random fluctuation in realized experience, through catastrophes, or in association with other risk factors such as product development and pricing or model risk.
+Mortality and morbidity risk can arise in the normal course of business through random fluctuation in realized experience, through catastrophes, as a result of a pandemic, or in association with other risk factors such as product development and pricing or model risk.
 Adverse mortality and morbidity experience could also occur through systemic anti-selection, which could arise due to poor plan design, or underwriting process failure or the development of investor-owned and secondary markets for life insurance policies.

-The risk of adverse morbidity experience also increases during economic slowdowns, especially with respect to disability coverage, as well as with increases in high medical treatment costs and growth in utilization of specialty drugs.
+External factors could adversely affect our life insurance, health insurance, critical illness, disability, long-term care insurance and annuity businesses.
+Morbidity experience could be unfavourably impacted by external events, such as pandemics, increases in disability claims during economic slowdowns and increases in high medical treatment costs and growth in utilization of specialty drugs.
 This introduces the potential for adverse financial volatility in our financial results.
-External factors could adversely affect our life insurance, health insurance, critical illness, disability, long-term care insurance and annuity businesses.
-Adverse trends in morbidity experience, such as higher disability incidence, increases in high medical treatment costs and growth in utilization of specialty drugs, introduce the potential for adverse volatility in our financial results.

-For life insurance products, a 2% increase in the best estimate assumption would decrease shareholders' net income and equity by about \$65 (\$35 in 2018).
+For life insurance products, a 2% increase in the best estimate assumption would decrease shareholders' net income and equity by about \$55 (\$65 in 2019).
 This sensitivity reflects the impact of any applicable ceded reinsurance arrangements.

-For products where morbidity is a significant assumption, a 5% adverse change in the assumptions would reduce net income and equity by about \$175 (\$180 in 2018).
+For products where morbidity is a significant assumption, a 5% adverse change in the assumptions would reduce net income and equity by about \$215 (\$175 in 2019).
 This sensitivity reflects the impact of any applicable ceded reinsurance arrangements.